dinhomathias/Amc/Making-your-bot-persistent.md

 ## Included persistence classes
 Three classes concerning persistence in bots have been added.
 * [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html) - Is an interface class for persistence classes.
-If you create your own persistence classes to maintain a database-connection for example, you must inherit from `BasePersistence` and ipmlement all abstract methods
+If you create your own persistence classes to maintain a database-connection for example, you must inherit from `BasePersistence` and implement all abstract methods
 * [PicklePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.picklepersistence.html) - Uses pickle files to make the bot persistent.
 * [DictPersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.dictpersistence.html) - Uses in memory dicts and easy conversion to and from JSON to make the bot persistent.
 Note that this class is mainly intended as starting point for custom persistence classes that need to JSON-serialize the stored data before writing them to file/database and does *not* actually write any data to file/database.